OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     $subnet = "Clients"
     $ipaddr = "192.168.0.41"

-    #This will need toobe a new cloud service
+    #This will need to be a new cloud service
     $destcloudsvc = "danregsvcamsxio2"

-    #Use tooDS Series VM
+    #Use to DS Series VM
     $newInstanceSize = "Standard_DS1"

     #create new Avaiability Set